 We are in the privileged position of being able to offer an inclusive curriculum to students with a broad spectrum of need, including student wheelchair users, hearing or visually impaired students and those with a learning need.
 At both Key Stage Three and Key Stage Four a number of routes of study are available, thus ensuring that all educational needs are met.

 The admission procedure is the same as for all students, as is their access to extra-curricular activities.
-We follow National Guidelines and the school’s Special Educational Needs and Disability (SEND) Policy, together with the Accessibility Plan, reviewed and updated annually.
+We follow National Guidelines and the school’s Special Educational Needs and Disability (SEND) Information Report, together with the Accessibility Plan, reviewed and updated annually.

 If your child has a special educational need, we invite you to contact Mrs J. Melia, Head of the Learning Support Department, to discuss how we may be able to help.